-At first site, the position of the Intergovernmental Panel on Climate Change (IPCC), the UN sponsored co-operation of the world’s leading expert on climate, on the issue of continued fossil fuel expansion is clear: in the Summary for Policymakers of their latest assessment report, they clearly state that existing coal, oil and gas infrastructure is sufficient to blow the climate past the Paris Agreements 1.5 Celsius goal.
+At first sight, the position of the Intergovernmental Panel on Climate Change (IPCC), the UN sponsored co-operation of the world’s leading expert on climate, on the issue of continued fossil fuel expansion is clear: in the Summary for Policymakers of their latest assessment report, they clearly state that existing coal, oil and gas infrastructure is sufficient to blow the climate past the Paris Agreements 1.5 Celsius goal.
 The report also stresses the need for “rapid and deep and in most cases immediate GHG emission reductions in all sectors.”

 So does that mean that climate policy worldwide is failing because it is not listening to the (IPCC assessed) science?
 Not quite.
 In fact, there are parts of the latest IPCC assessment report that have made it not only into the Summary for Policymakers, but also into lead articles worldwide, which sound decidedly less urgent for the fossil fuel industry.
 These cite IPCC sponsored modelling studies showing that in a world complying with the Paris Agreement’s climate goal “the global use of coal, oil and gas in 2050 is projected to decline with median values of about 95%, 60% and 45% respectively, compared to 2019“.
 What that means is that by 2050, we can still have 40% of current oil and 55% of current gas use.